mauriziocescon/ng-playground/alternatives.md

 );
 ```

+## merge script and providers
+Reduced boilerplate, but there is confusion at the level of `provide` and `inject`: the order matters.
 ```ts
 import { component, input, provide, inject, Fragment, Render } from '@angular/core';
 import { Card, HStack, Img, VStack, Title, Description } from '@lib/card';